 For just $100 annually, our foster parents receive by email:*

-Foster certificate with the name, photo and details of your orphan
+• Foster certificate with the name, photo and details of their orphan •

 *Emailing these items saves us money on printing and postage, so we can ensure every dollar you donate goes directly to the elephants.